OpenFreeEnergy/openfe/docs/tutorials/index.rst

-The :ref:`Generating Partial Charges CLI tutorial <charge_molecules_cli_tutorial>` demonstrates how the command line interface can be used to assign and store partial charges for small molecules which can be used throughout the OpenFE eco-system.
+The :ref:`Generating Partial Charges CLI tutorial <charge_molecules_cli_tutorial>` demonstrates how the command line interface can be used to assign and store partial charges for small molecules which can be used throughout the OpenFE ecosystem.

 Relative Free Energies
 ----------------------